arrikenw/underbrewed/README.md

 ## Introduction

-Underbrewed is a cooking simulator game, in which players must brew potions according to incoming orders.
-Players must collect and prepare ingredients, then add them to their cauldron in the correct order.
-Players must follow each recipe carefully - adding the wrong ingredient to a cauldron triggers special effects and obstacles to distract players!
+Underbrewed is a single-player cooking simulator game in which players brew potions according to incoming orders.
+Players must collect and prepare ingredients, then add them to a cauldron in the correct order.
+Players should follow each recipe carefully - adding the wrong ingredient to a cauldron or delivering an invalid potion triggers special effects and obstacles to distract players.
 To earn points, players must bottle up and deliver each potion before the order expires.
+Players should aim to improve their high score by completing as many orders as possible within the level's time limit.

 Underbrewed uses a static camera and third person perspective, and is designed to be played with a keyboard.

 ## How to Play
 ### Basic controls